Your wastewater goes through a number of stages as part of the treatment process.

 Your health depends on reliable wastewater collection, treatment and disposal.
 As such, we invest in monitoring systems that help us manage and track your wastewater.
 Monitoring helps us restore services quickly.

-- better collect data on wastewater systems
+- collecting data on wastewater systems

-- understand our environment
+- continuing to understand our environment

-- meet regulatory requirements.
+- meeting regulatory requirements.

 Problems with your wastewater